HabanaAI/Model-References/TensorFlow/nlp/bert/README.md

   ```

 ## Pre-trained Model
-TensorFlow BERT is trained on Habana Gaudi cards and the checkpoint files are created.
+TensorFlow BERT is trained on Intel® Gaudi® AI Accelerators and the checkpoint files are created.
 You can use the checkpoints for fine-tuning or transfer learning tasks with your own datasets.
 To download the checkpoint files, please refer to [Habana Catalog](https://developer.habana.ai/catalog/bert-for-tensorflow/) to obtain the URL.

 Once downloaded, you can use the fine-tuning example commands given in the sections below with one change.
 You will need to substitute this line: